Compliance Guides

 COIDA for Domestic Workers: Deadline, How to Register, and What You Owe

 Since the Mahlangu Constitutional Court ruling, every household that employs a domestic worker is a COIDA employer.
-The 2026 deadline, how to register on the CF-Portal, and what the assessment will actually cost.
+The deadline, how to register on the CF-Portal, and what the assessment actually costs (from R560/year).

 Read article